dotgreg/canvj/README.md

 # canvj
-Using JS &amp; Canvas as a VJ System (React/Parcel/Fabric.js)
+Using JS, WebGL & Canvas as a VJ System (React/Parcel/Pixi.js)